 The NCT tutor system is an important part of ensuring that every student receives the individual support that will allow them to progress academically and personally.
-BA Tutors combine an academic and pastoral role - facilitating workshops, study days and tutorials to fulfil the academic aspect of the programme, but also providing one-to-one support through tutorials, face-to-face contact, e-mail, skype and telephone.
+BA Tutors combine an

 Personal Academic Tutor

 Each student will be assigned a Personal Academic Tutor to provide a consistent point of contact throughout their time on the course.
 The Personal Academic Tutor in addition to academic support will provide pastoral support and give guidance and support on how to manage their time in relation to the differing module formats and submission dates.